ghiscoding/angular-validation/readme.md

 Regex validation is divided in 4 specific parts (Step #1-4).

 Let's use the previous [Examples](#examples) #3 and extract the information out of it to see how it works.
-Step #1-4 are for explanation only, while step #5 is the full validator (make sure there is no spaces).
+Step #1-4 are for explanation only, at the end we show the full regex (make sure there is no spaces).

 1. Start and End the filter with the following `regex: :regex` that tells the directive to extract it.